-Ms. Echols asked is the concern right now on a smaller rural area lot that someone would be wanting to have up to 10 guest rooms.
+Ms. Echols asked is the concern right now on a smaller rural area lot that someone would want to have up to 10 guest rooms.

-Mr. Dotson said it is not that specific in my case, it is simply that those that walk, talk or look like suburban developments then they might be zoned rural areas and that neighbors have expectations that are not farming or rural area expectations, they are suburban and residential expectations and in some cases M are rural areas zoning and perhaps in others it is not.
+Mr. Dotson said it is not that specific in my case, it is simply that houses that "walk, talk or look" like suburban developments though they might be zoned rural areas, have occupants that have expectations that are not farming or rural area expectations, they are suburban and residential expectations.
 He suggested the first step would be to look at the zoning map and where we have suburban development, such as Owensville Road, and the developments off that and what is the zoning situation and how would that be treated.

-Ms. Echols asked is it about the existing regulations that allow for an accessory building to be used or is it about having whole house rentals in those situations.
+Ms. Echols asked is it about the existing regulations that allow an accessory building to be used or is it about having whole house rentals in those situations.

-Mr. Dotson replied that probably it is both, but narrowly if what we are doing is creating more opportunities what would be the consequences of those opportunities in that kind of rural suburban setting.
+Mr. Dotson replied that probably it is both, but narrowly, if what we are doing is creating more opportunities, what would be the consequences of those opportunities in that kind of rural suburban setting.